mmbman/Katagiri/list.md

 1. *Blue Cliff Record* Case 78 Talk 1
 1. *Blue Cliff Record* Case 78 Talk 2

-1. Gatha of Opening the Sutra
+1. Verse of Opening the Sutra
-1. Gatha of Closing the Sutra
+1. Verse of Closing the Sutra
 1. Settling in the Vast Openness of the Sky
 1. Taking Refuge in the Buddha
 1. Verse of Offering Incense
-1. Bowing

 1. *Shobogenzo Hossho*: Dharma Nature – Talk 5
 1. *Shobogenzo Hossho*: Dharma Nature – Talk 6